Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 ### Install the package

-To install this library for a project under the `azure-sdk-for-js`, make sure you are at the root of that project, then use rush as follows:
+To install this library for a project under the `azure-sdk-for-js`, make sure you are at the root of that project, then use [Rush](https://rushjs.io/) as follows:

 ```
 rushx add -p @azure/core-lro